-a.
-After an application for a well permit has been granted, the well, if drilled, must be drilled within five percent (5%) of the distance used to determine b.
+- a.
+After an application for a well permit has been granted, the well, if drilled, must be drilled within thirty (30) feet of the location specified in the permit. - b.
 Location of ALL wells including those exempt under Rule 5.2, must meet specifications defined in Chapters 32 and 33 of the Texas Water Code, Administrative Rules of TDLR, 16, Texas Administrative Code Chapter 76, and the TCEQ.